-Several literature reviews and controlled experiments indicate that chaff poses little risk to organisms, except at concentrations substantially higher than those that could reasonably occur from military training (Arfsten et al., 2002; Hullar et al., 1999; U.S. Department of the Air Force, 1997).
+Several literature reviews and controlled experiments indicate that chaff poses little risk to organisms, except at concentrations substantially higher than those that could reasonably occur from military training (Arfsten et al., 2002; U.S. Air Force, 1997; U.S. Department of the Navy, 1999).
 Nonetheless, some marine animal species within the Study Area could be exposed to chaff through direct body contact, inhalation, and ingestion.
 Chemical alteration of water and sediment from decomposing chaff fibers is not expected to occur.
 Based on the dispersion characteristics of chaff, it is likely that marine animals would occasionally come in direct contact with chaff fibers while either at the water's surface or while submerged, but such contact would be inconsequential.
-Because of the flexibility and softness of chaff, external contact would not be expected to impact most wildlife (U.S. Department of the Air Force, 1997) and the fibers would quickly wash off shortly after contact.
-Given the properties of chaff, skin irritation is not expected to be a problem (U.S. Department of the Air Force, 1997).
+Because of the flexibility and softness of chaff, external contact would not be expected to impact most wildlife (U.S. Air Force, 1997) and the fibers would quickly wash off shortly after contact.
+Given the properties of chaff, skin irritation is not expected to be a problem (U.S. Air Force, 1997).
 The potential exists for marine animals to inhale chaff fibers if they are at the surface while chaff is airborne.
-Arfsten et al. (2002), Hullar et al. (1999), and U.S. Department of the Air Force (1997) reviewed the potential impacts of chaff inhalation on humans, livestock, and other animals and concluded that the fibers are too large to be inhaled into the lungs.
+Arfsten et al. (2002), (U.S. Department of the Navy, 1999), and U.S. Air Force (1997) reviewed the potential impacts of chaff inhalation on humans, livestock, and other animals and concluded that the fibers are too large to be inhaled into the lungs.
 The fibers were predicted to be deposited in the nose, mouth, or trachea and either swallowed or expelled.

-In laboratory studies conducted by the University of Delaware (Hullar et al., 1999), blue crabs and killifish were fed a food-chaff mixture daily for several weeks, and no significant mortality was observed at the highest exposure treatment.
+In laboratory studies conducted by the University of Delaware (U.S. Department of the Navy, 1999), blue crabs and killifish were fed a food-chaff mixture daily for several weeks, and no significant mortality was observed at the highest exposure treatment.
 Similar results were found when chaff was added directly to exposure chambers containing filter-feeding menhaden.
 Histological examination indicated no damage from chaff exposures.
-A study on cow calves that were fed chaff found no evidence of digestive disturbance or other clinical symptoms (U.S. Department of the Air Force, 1997).
+A study on cow calves that were fed chaff found no evidence of digestive disturbance or other clinical symptoms (U.S. Air Force, 1997).